Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/reset_object_transformations.rst

 To apply a transform select the *Apply* sub-menu from the *Object menu* or use the shortcut :kbd:`Ctrl-A` and select the appropriate transform to apply

-*Make Duplicates Real* unlinks linked duplicates so each duplicate now has its own datablock.
+*Make Duplicates Real* unlinks linked duplicates so each duplicate now has its own data-block.

 Apply Options